History of the United Arab Emirates: Persian Gulf campaign of 1819 and General Maritime Treaty of 1820

+Pearls from Rams.
+Pearls were central to the economy of the Trucial States.

-The 1820 treaty was followed by the 1847 "Engagement to Prohibit Exportation of Slaves From Africa on board of Vessels Belonging to Bahrain and to the Trucial States and the Allow Right of Search of April–May 1847".
+The 1820 treaty was followed by the 1847 "Engagement to Prohibit Exportation of Slaves From Africa on board of Vessels Belonging to Bahrain and to the Trucial States" and the "Allow Right of Search of April–May 1847".
 The signatory sheikhs, now expanded by conquering smaller neighbours, included Sheikh Sultan bin Saqr of Ras Al Khaimah, Sheikh Hasher bin Maktoum of Dubai, Sheikh Abdulaziz bin Rashid of Ajman, Sheikh Abdullah bin Rashid of Umm Al Quwain and Sheikh Saeed bin Tahnoun of Abu Dhabi.

 The treaty, granting protection to British vessels, did not prevent coastal wars between tribes.
-Intermittent raids continued until 1835, when the sheikhs agreed not to engage in hostilities at sea for one year; the truce was renewed annually until 1853.
+Intermittent raids continued until 1835, when the sheikhs agreed not to engage in hostilities at sea for one year in a treaty negotiated by British resident Samuel Hennell; Hennell's truce was renewed annually until 1853.

 Perpetual Maritime Truce

-The Perpetual Maritime Truce, signed on 4 May 1853, prohibited any act of aggression at sea.
+The Perpetual Maritime Truce, signed on 4 May 1853, replaced the annual treaties and prohibited any act of aggression at sea.
 The signatories included Abdulla bin Rashid of Umm Al Quwain, Hamed bin Rashid of Ajman, Saeed bin Butti of Dubai, Saeed bin Tahnoun ("Chief of the Beniyas") and Sultan bin Saqr ("Chief of the Joasmees").
 A further agreement suppressing the slave trade was signed in 1856, followed by the "Additional Article to the Maritime Truce Providing for the Protection of the Telegraph Line and Stations, Dated 1864".
 An agreement about the treatment of absconding debtors followed in June 1879.

 Exclusive Agreement

-Signed in March 1892, the Exclusive Agreement bound rulers not to enter into "any agreement or correspondence with any Power other than the British Government"; without British assent, they would not "consent to the residence within my territory of the agent of any other government" and would not "cede, sell, mortgage or otherwise give for occupation any part of my territory, save to the British Government".
+Signed in March 1892, the Exclusive Agreement bound the Trucial Rulers not to enter into "any agreement or correspondence with any Power other than the British Government"; without British assent, they would not "consent to the residence within my territory of the agent of any other government" and would not "cede, sell, mortgage or otherwise give for occupation any part of my territory, save to the British Government".
 In return, the British promised to protect the Trucial Coast from hostile activity on land and sea.